baby, it’s cold outside (kick up the heat with cayenne!)

 Cold & Flu

 Try the herbal remedy known as Fire Cider (a mix of garlic, onion, hot peppers, cayenne and more).
-Find recipes at Mountain Rose and create your own cold-busting concoction.
+Find recipes at Mountain Rose or Wellness Mama and create your own cold-busting concoction.